Wang-Guanyu/dl_dev_projects/project_2/README.md

-Deep Learning Course Project 2
+### Deep Learning Course Project 2

-The task is to classify images from QuickDraw Dataset with CNN.
+The project is to classify images from QuickDraw Dataset with CNN model.

+Dataset: **100** classes with **10000** samples per class.

+Dataset can be downloaded from: